Photo from artist's personal archive.

-Lee Gamble presents a deeply conceptual mix, made using field recordings, academic pieces, and outtakes from discussions and lectures. [social_warfare]
+Lee Gamble presents a deeply conceptual mix, crafted using field recordings, academic pieces, and outtakes from discussions and lectures.

-Following his previous recordings for FACT, self-titled and Boiler Room, Lee Gamble presents Secret Thirteen Mix 097, which he titles Your Sociometric Afterlife (Hyperrealist Absurdist Psychodrama written for radio).
-This is a complex and conceptual audio collage of precisely-cut rare sound motifs, field recordings and academic pieces.
-Everything is rearranged and melted together to form a new sustained composition.
-The development of the recording is diligent and emotionally progressive - akin to refined literary narratives.
-Effective experimentations with colossal formless structures, static signals, voices, diverse samples, and computer modulations generate a multi-layered flexible wholeness.
+Following his previous recordings for FACT, Self-Titled, and Boiler Room, Lee Gamble presents Secret Thirteen Mix 097, which he titles Your Sociometric Afterlife (Hyperrealist Absurdist Psychodrama Written for Radio).
+This is a complex and conceptual audio collage of precisely cut rare sound motifs, field recordings, and academic pieces.
+Everything is rearranged and melded together to form a new sustained composition.
+The development of the recording is diligent and emotionally progressive—akin to refined literary narratives.
+Effective experimentations with colossal formless structures, static signals, voices, diverse samples, and computer modulations generate a multi-layered, flexible wholeness.

-The mix is reminiscent of Tony Delap’s abstract Portrait of Queen Zozer II painting, where meticulously-crafted shifting forms create a strangely stimulating sense of depth and isolation.
-Similarly to Delap’s willingness to continuously challenge the viewer's perception of reality, Gamble explores a variety of complicated musical themes in his recording.
-It’s one that certainly requires time, patience, and open-mindedness to absorb fully.
+The mix is reminiscent of Tony DeLap’s abstract painting Portrait of Queen Zozer II, where meticulously crafted shifting forms create a strangely stimulating sense of depth and isolation.
+Similar to DeLap’s willingness to continuously challenge the viewer's perception of reality, Lee Gamble explores a variety of complicated musical themes in his recording.
+It's one that certainly requires time, patience, and open-mindedness to absorb fully.

 “Your Sociometric Afterlife (Hyperrealist Absurdist Psychodrama written for radio)